bkraad47/binnr/README.md

 # API Endpoints Overview

 ## `/data/upload`
-**Description:** Upload a file and initiate a long-running job to load data into Snowflake.
+**Description:** Upload a CSV file and initiate a long-running job to load data into Snowflake.
 This process creates its own stage automatically.
 **Important ensure all column headers in the upload file are lowercase.**

 - **Method:** POST